 Sedition laws vs Freedom of Speech and Expression

-It is argued that along with colonial laws like criminal defamation, laws on obscenity and blasphemy, the sedition law also runs against the ideal of Freedom of Expression, guaranteed under Article 19 (1) (a) of the Indian constitution.
+It is argued that along with colonial laws like criminal defamation, laws on obscenity and blasphemy, the sedition law also runs against the idea of Freedom of Expression, guaranteed under Article 19 (1) (a) of the Indian constitution.
 Why such an argument against an otherwise pious act which thwarts acts threatening India’s sovereignty?

-- Gandhiji was one of the greatest opponent of the sedition act.
+- Gandhiji was one of the greatest opponents of the sedition act.
 It is only appropriate to quote his defence, during the 1922 sedition trial.
 He said, “…Section 124 A under which I am happily charged is perhaps the prince among the political sections of the IPC designed to suppress the liberty of the citizen.
 Affection cannot be manufactured or regulated by the law.
 If one has no affection for a person, one should be free to give the fullest expression to his disaffection, so long as he does not contemplate, promote or incite to violence.
 But the section under which Mr Banker and I are charged is one under which mere promotion of disaffection is a crime.
 I have studied some of the cases tried under it, and I know that some of the most loved of India’s patriots have been convicted under it.
 I consider it a privilege, therefore, to be charged under that section.
 I have endeavoured to give in their briefest outline the reasons for my disaffection.
 I have no personal ill-will against any single administrator, much less can I have any disaffection towards the King’s person.
 But I hold it a virtue to be disaffected towards a Government which in its totality has done more harm to India than previous systems.
 India is less manly under the British rule than she ever was before.
 Holding such a belief, I consider it to be a sin to have affection for the system.
 And it has been a precious privilege for me to be able to write what I have in the various articles tendered in as evidence against me.”

-- The act faced judicial cut in the early days of independence itself.
-Romesh Thapar case, in which the Madras government, after declaring the Communist Party illegal, banned the left-leaning magazine Crossroadsfor being overly critical of the Nehru government.
+- The act faced a judicial cut in the early days of independence itself.
+Romesh Thapar case, in which the Madras government, after declaring the Communist Party illegal, banned the left-leaning magazine Crossroads for being overly critical of the Nehru government.
 The court held that banning a publication because it would endanger public safety or public order was not supported by the constitutional scheme since the exceptions to 19 (1) (a) were specific and had to entail a danger to the security of the state.
 The second case related to an order passed by the chief commissioner, Delhi, asking the RSS mouthpiece Organiser to submit all communal matter and material related to Pakistan to scrutiny.
 Nehru’s government decided to amend the Constitution (1st constitutional amendment), inserting the words ‘public order’ and ‘relations with friendly states’ into Article 19 (2); and the word ‘reasonable’ before ‘restrictions’, as a safeguard against misuse by the government.

 - Ram Nandan versus State, 1958, the Allahabad HC held Section 124A unconstitutional citing it restricts the fundamental freedom of speech.
-But this was overturned in 1962 Kedarnath Singh versus State of Bihar, when it held the section valid, but added a caveat that this section should be construed as to limit their application to acts involving intention or tendency to create disorder or disturbance of law and order, or incitement to violence.
+But this was overturned in 1962 Kedarnath Singh versus the State of Bihar, when it held the section valid, but added a caveat that this section should be construed as to limit their application to acts involving intention or tendency to create disorder or disturbance of law and order or incitement to violence.
 If used arbitrarily, the sedition law would violate freedom of speech and expression guaranteed by the Constitution under Article 19.

 - Even after such court judgements, different govt.s use this section to act against any out-of-sync voice in the society.
 A peripheral glance at the background of people charged with the section also points to this.
 They include activists working in the issues like Naxalism, tribal rights, Kashmir autonomy, corruption etc., which have found sympathisers among the masses.
 In 2015, a Maharashtra govt. circular also tried to quell the dissenting voices against their government.